copdips/copdips.github.io/docs/posts/2022/2022-09-20-databricks-cluster-access-mode.md

 This post will talk about `Shared` and `No Isolation Shared` access modes.

-!!! note
+!!! note "Please ensure to test on your own runtime."

     All the below examples were tested on a cluster with Databricks runtime v10.4 LTS (Scala 2.12 Spark 3.2.1).
+Since we now have a much newer Databricks runtime, so the results might differ.

 ## `Shared` access mode